KeisukeInomata0/pyORFs/README.md

 $\ell_\text{max}$ is the maximum value of $\ell$ that we take into account (see the paper). $\alpha,\beta = 0$ corresponds to $\theta$ and $\alpha,\beta = 1$ to $\phi$.
 For example, $\Gamma^{v,I,EB}\_{LM,\theta \phi}(\theta)$ can be calculated with Gamma_I_EB_v($L, M, \theta \\,\text{\[rad\]}, \ell_\text{max}, 0, 1$) except for overall imaginary numbers.

 The Python functions neglect imaginary numbers.
-When we plot the results, we recover the imaginary numbers that we neglect in the functions, which change the overall factor for the y-axis of some figures.
+When we plot the results, we recover the imaginary numbers that we neglect in the functions, which change the overall factor of the y-axis in some figures.